Shabaib Al-Khaldi

 Shabaib Al-Khaldi (born on 11 August 1998) is a Kuwaiti professional footballer who plays for Kazma and the Kuwaiti national team.

+Club career

+Al-Khaldi began his professional career with Al Sahel before joining Kazma in 2018, where he has been a key player.
+During the 2021–22 season, he emerged as the top scorer in the Kuwait Premier League, showcasing his goal-scoring prowess.
+Additionally, he played a crucial role in Kazma’s victory in the Kuwait Emir Cup in 2022.

+In February 2024 he was Suspended for 2 years for missing the seasonal anti-doping drug test.
+In July 2025 his suspension was reduced to August 2025.

 International career

 He debuted internationally on 14 November 2019, at the 2022 FIFA World Cup qualification, and scored his first goal in a major competition for Kuwait against Chinese Taipei in a 9–0 victory.